-- The Tasmanian building and construction industry continues to experience high activity levels expected to be around \$2.5 billion for at least the next two years. - The need for more major projects in the north of the state has seen some improvement but continues to be a concern. - The industry employed 21,300 as at December 2016, eight percent more than in June 2015 (19,700) and 22 percent more than in June 2014 (17,400).
-Because employment generally follows the trend in construction activity, the demand for workers in the south is expected to remain strong in the next two years.
-The industry employed 22,800 workers as at May 2017. - Industry's capacity to train is directly linked to the availability of building and construction work.
-The industry employed 1,359 apprentices in 2015-2016 or 14 percent up from the previous year.
-Numbers in traditional apprenticeships as well as other building and construction apprenticeships (mainly in civil construction) have also improved. - Non-completions of apprenticeships are still a concern (13 percent of the numbers in training in 2015-2016). - While trends are improving, work safety continues to be a key focus with building and construction accounting for just over 7.7 percent of lost time injuries at an average cost of over \$13,815 per incident in 2016.
+- The Tasmanian building and construction industry continues to experience high activity levels expected to be around \$2.7 billion for at least the next two years. - some major projects in the north of the state have been announced but commencements are much needed - The industry employed 26,100 as at May 2018, ten percent more than in May 2017 (23,700) and 41 percent more than in May 2016 (18,500).
+Because employment generally follows the trend in construction activity, the demand for workers, particularly in the south, is expected to remain strong in the next two years. - Industry's capacity to train is directly linked to the availability of building and construction work.
+The industry employed 1,786 apprentices in 2017-2018 or 22 percent up from the previous year.
+Numbers in traditional apprenticeships as well as other building and construction apprenticeships (mainly in civil construction) have also improved but not enough. - Non-completions of apprenticeships are still a concern at 13% (239/1,789) in 2017-2018. - For the first time in several years there was an increase in the rate and cost of workplace incidents in construction accounting for just for just over 8.6 percent of lost time injuries at an average cost of over \$15,216 per incident in 2017.

 The Board continues to provide advice to the Government about the policies which impact upon construction regulatory frameworks, capital works and the industry more generally.
-Issues which have been discussed with the Minister and the Department of State Growth including activity levels, funding for training, quality of training, responsiveness of the training system, government training policies and career promotion in schools.
+Issues which have been discussed with the Minister and the Department of State Growth include the state of the industry and activity levels, demographic change, funding for training, quality of training, responsiveness of the training system, emerging technologies, government training policies and careers pathway promotion in schools.

 The Board has been implementing its strategic plan for 2016-19.
 Also, the Board submits an Industry Training Plan to the Minister prior to each financial year for approval.
-These plans are based on the state of the industry (as described in the Board's annual State of the Industry Report), stakeholder consultation and the Board's assessment of the industry's future, and propose recommended allocations to a range of skill and knowledge areas.
-The Minister approved the Board's 2017-18 Training Plan in June 2016.
+These plans are based on the state of the industry (as described in the Board's annual State of the Industry Report), stakeholder consultation and the Board's assessment of the industry's future and propose recommended allocations to a range of skill and knowledge areas.
+The Minister approved the Board's 2018-19 Training Plan in July 2018.